la2050/archive/_projects/2014/happy-kids-healthy-families-for-a-better-la-bringing-mental-health-into-families-homes.md

     - South LA
     - Westside
-  Does your project impact Los Angeles County?: Yes (benefits a region of LA County)
+  Does your project impact Los Angeles County?: Yes (benefits a region of LA County) How will your project impact the LA2050 “Live” metrics?:
+    - Access to healthy food
+    - Healthcare access
+    - Rates of homelessness
+    - Rates of mental illnesses
+    - Prevalence of adverse childhood experience (Dream Metric)
+    - >-
+      Percentage of residents receiving coordinated healthcare services (Dream Metric)
   impact_metrics: >-
     Because WIN integrates its mental heath services with the health, social services, food and housing support, and early care and early intervention